Vegan Dips, Salad Dressings, and Sauces

 • 2 teaspoons extra-virgin olive oil, divided

-• 3 1/2 cups corn kernels (4 ears fresh white or yellow corn)
+• 3 1/2 cups corn kernels (4 ears fresh white or yellow corn, organic)

 • 1/2 teaspoon sea salt